akhilsaini/aws-csa-2017/README.md

 ## Databases 101

-### RDBMS
+### RDBMS/RDS - OLTP

 RDBMS Types

-  - MS-SQL Server
+  - MS-SQL Server.

-  - Oracle
+  - Oracle.

-  - MySQL
+  - MySQL.

-  - PostgreSQL
+  - PostgreSQL.

-  - Aurora
+  - Aurora.
   - MariaDB

 ### NoSQL DBs

 Document Oriented

-  - CouchDB,
+  - CouchDB.

-  - MongoDB
+  - MongoDB.

-  - Dynamo DB
+  - Dynamo DB(Lots of question on this and RDS.)

 Collection = Table, Document = Row, Keys-Value Pairs = Fields

 ### Data Warehousing

 OLTP (pulls out specific / narrow record set) vs OLAP – (pulls in large number of records).
 It used different architecture and infrastructure layer.
 Differ in terms of queries run on top of data.
 OLAP is more about aggregation.
+OLTP example : Online shopping cart.
+RDS databases OLAP example : Net profit for EMEA and Pacific for the Digital Radio Product.
+Redshift datawarehouse

 ### ElastiCache

 In memory cache in cloud.

-  - Memcached
+  - Memcached.

-  - Redis
+  - Redis.

 Exam – Improve database performance – e.g. top 10 deals of the day.